grimme-lab/qc2-teaching/doc/prog-scf.rst

 and specify the number of electrons separately.

 Having put some thoughts in the geometric representation of the system, we now have to tackle the electronic representation, that is, we need a basis set to expand our wavefunction.
 There are many possible choices, like atom centered basis functions (Slater-type, Gaussian-type, ...) plain waves, wavelets, ...
-This is one of the most important choices for every quantum chemistry code, usually, a single kind of functions is supported which is limiting the chemical systems that can be calculated with this.
+This is one of the most important choices for every quantum chemistry code.
+Usually, a single kind of functions is supported which is limiting the chemical systems that can be calculated with the program in question.
 The most common distinction is made between codes that support periodic boundary conditions or not, while periodic boundary conditions are naturally included in plain wave and wavelet based programs, extra effort has to be put into codes using Gaussian-type basis functions to support this kind of calculation.
 Also, most wavefunction centered programs use atom centered orbitals since the resulting integrals are easier to solve.
-Here the exception from the rule is quite common in our field of research and usually offers a unique competitive edge.
+Here, the exception to the rule is quite common in our field of research and usually offers a unique competitive edge.

 For writing your Hartree-Fock program you do not have to bother with this